quattor/quattor.github.com/_posts/2016-06-20-panc-overview.md

 the test files to *src/test/pan/Functionality/*.
 The filenames should have the name of the function with a number attached to it.
 At the beginning of such a file, you can specify some settings.
 These are normally placed at the beginning of the file and should be inserted as comments.
 It is mandatory to define the expected outcome.
+These settings are parsed in *panc/src/test/java/org/quattor/pan/utils/TestUtils.java*.

 #### Expected outcome
 You can declare whether the expected result will be an exception or a value in the tree.